Barney's Great Adventure: Development

 In the early 1990s, a retreat was held at the Leach Austin Lakewood House, and it was there that the idea of a Barney movie was brought up as a goal and desire for Barney, as it was written on a piece of paper.
 Word of a Barney film first arose in November 1992 when Debbie Ries, sales director for The Lyons Group said plans for a movie was in the works.
 In 1993, it was later announced by creator Sheryl Leach at The National Press Club in Washington, D.C. that a movie is coming.
 Later in 1994, a Barney Magazine article had stated that Barney the Dinosaur would star in his first ever film entitled Barney: The Movie.
 At the time of development, around the mid-nineties, all the major film studios wanted to do a Barney feature, with production companies pitching to the owners of Barney.
 One studio even assembled executives together to sing "I Love You" to Sheryl Leach when she arrived to the respective studio.

 Trey Parker, co-creator of South Park, stated that he was offered $1.5 million to direct Barney’s Great Adventure after the underground success of The Spirit of Christmas.
 According to Parker, producers believed his ability to create humorous content with children made him a suitable choice for the project.
 However, he declined the offer.
 According to Stephen White, who wrote the film, actor Daniel Stern voiced interest in directing the film.
-The fim was originally going to be distributed worldwide by Geffen Pictures through Warner Bros. and produced by Sheryl Leach and Dennis DeShazer.
+The film was originally going to be distributed worldwide by Geffen Pictures through Warner Bros. and produced by Sheryl Leach and Dennis DeShazer.
 Publicity shots of Barney alongside American film producer David Geffen were taken on the Warners Bros. lot in the early 1990s to promote the news.
 Warner Bros. and Lyons had disagreements over marketing, leading the latter to bring the film (with help from now former producer Geffen) to PolyGram.

 Steve Gomer, the director of the film, was approached for the film by an individual who called in regards that a musical Barney film was being made.
 Gomer had no interest in being a part of the Barney & Friends television series, but expressed interest in doing the film.